Rob-Strawley/Migrate2MDAV/README.md

 **Migration Steps:**

 1.__Plan MDE RBAC and Device Groups__

 	A.) Download "MDE Roles and Groups" spreadsheet.
 Planning this first will save you time later.

-2. __On a single Test device export your current AV Firewall policies:__ (https://github.com/JesseEsquivel/MDATP/tree/master/Scripts/Migrations)
+2.__On a single Test device export your current AV Firewall policies:__ (https://github.com/JesseEsquivel/MDATP/tree/master/Scripts/Migrations)

  	 A.) Export SEP firewall policies to CSV